The Blacksmith’s Daughter by Fay Berry 2013 © – Chapter 29 – 19570128

 Sunday School this afternoon, Jeff turned up though neither Jeff or Keith were at the morning meeting.
 Uncle Perce was not at Sunday School, he is resting before the night lecture.
 He’s still pretty sick.
 Cleon Wigzell took the class and we continued with “Anastasis.”
 I chatted with Robin Mansfield after Sunday School.

 19570407 – Letter to Merritta Spencer, Fairfield, Sydney NSW.
 I told Merritta that “Conference fever” has got everyone over here.
 Everyone is racing around asking advice and giving it.
-I wrote Merritta that I need somewhere to stay in Sydney and asked if I could stay with her family for two days after the conference.
-I told her I was buying an Olivetti typewrite and taking it with me to the conference.
-I asked Merritta if she had managed to meet the “blue eyed blonde boy” she has been looking for yet.
-I told her that Des Manser hasn’t been able to find one for her yet, but he was still looking and that Jeff Berry and Keith Noble are not going to the conference..
+I wrote Merritta that I needed somewhere to stay in Sydney and asked if I could stay with her family for two days after the conference.
+I told her I was buying an Olivetti typewriter and taking it with me to the conference.
+I asked Merritta if she had managed to meet the “blue-eyed blonde boy” she had been looking for yet.
+I told her that Des Manser hadn’t been able to find one for her yet, but he was still looking and that Jeff Berry and Keith Noble are not going to the conference..

 19570410 – I received a letter from Barrie Spencer.
 He has arrived home at his house, really tired and he has slept a lot.